Tayo Fatunla: Career and achievements

 Fatunla has also created work for educational and cultural institutions.
 He illustrated Hooked (2015), an award-winning digital comic for the BBC World Service about drug abuse in West Africa.
 He drew a series of ten cartoons for the British Museum's online Wealth of Africa resource, depicting historical African kingdoms.
 In the UK he contributed to the Guardian's Illustrated Cities series, creating artwork on Lagos.
 One of his cartoon portraits (of musician Fela Kuti) even appears in the music video for Burna Boy's hit song "Ye" (2018).

-Throughout his career Fatunla has exhibited and taught cartooning around the world.
+Throughout his career, Fatunla has exhibited and taught cartooning around the world.
 He has held gallery exhibitions and led workshops in countries including the United Kingdom, Nigeria, Côte d'Ivoire, Finland, France, Ethiopia, Spain, the United States, Egypt, Israel, Algeria, Belgium, South Korea, Italy and Ireland.
 His cartoons are part of permanent collections such as the International Museum of Cartoon Art (Florida, USA).
 In recognition of his work, he has won several awards: for example, he received the French press cartoon award Crayon de Porcelaine (Salon International du Dessin de Presse, St-Just-le-Martel), the ECBACC Pioneer Lifetime Achievement Award (2018), and in 2024 was named "Professional Creative Cartoonist of the Year" at the Building Blocks Initiative Awards in the UK.
 Peers have noted his influence on younger African cartoonists such as Godfrey Mwampembwa (Gado).
+Fatunla’s illustrations for Action Against Hunger were featured in the 2024 award‑winning film Conflict is the Main Driver of Hunger, which received Gold and Silver honours at the w3 Awards.
+The video depicts conditions in a displacement camp in Somalia and includes animation by Adam Zygadlo.
+He also illustrated the Camberwell Black History Walk, a self-guided tour that highlights sites in Camberwell associated with notable individuals of colour.
+The tour and its accompanying map have since become a permanent feature at Camberwell Park in Southeast London.
+In 2025, the Cartoon Festival of Saint‑Just‑le‑Martel collaborated with Limoges International Airport in Bellegarde, west‑central France, to mount a month -long exhibition of Fatunla’s cartoons in the airport concourse.

 Personal life

-Fatunla is based in Dartford, Kent in England, where he works as a cartoonist and illustrator.
-He remains active in the cartooning community: for example, he is a member of the Cartoonists Association of Nigeria (CARTAN), the UK National Union of Journalists, and Cartoon Arts International.
-He frequently conducts cartoon workshops and lectures on storytelling and art.
-Fatunla is also known to be a devout Christian and uses his art in church and educational settings (he has produced Christian cartoon collections such as Gospel Humor, 2016).
-His family includes his wife and children, and he often speaks about the role of faith and culture in his work.
-Despite living abroad, Fatunla maintains strong ties to Nigeria and often returns to lead festivals, workshops and publish work there.
+Fatunla is based in Kent in England, where he works as a cartoonist and illustrator.
+He remains deeply involved in the cartooning community, holding memberships in the Cartoonists Association of Nigeria (CARTAN), Politicalcartoons.com, and France Cartoons.
+Fatunla actively conducts cartoon workshops and lectures on storytelling and art.
+As a devout Christian, he often integrates his faith into his art, using it in church and educational settings.
+Notably, he produced Christian cartoon collections, such as "Gospel Humor" in 2016.
+Fatunla frequently discusses the influence of faith and culture on his work.
+Despite residing abroad, he maintains strong connections to Nigeria, regularly returning to lead festivals, conduct workshops, and publish his work in outlets like The Nation newspaper.